mateuszjurewicz/notes_public/English Vocabulary.md

 - `play hooky` (inf. hookie)
 to miss school, work or other duties without permission or excuse.
 Truancy.
 - `plaque` (dental)
-the built up of calcified minerals around teeth, also known as `tartar` or, strangely, `calculus`.
+the built-up of calcified minerals around teeth, also known as `tartar` or, strangely, `calculus`.
 - `poindexter`
 a highly intelligent, bookish person but often socially inept.
 It's `poin` not point.
 From a 60s animated show Felix the Cat.
 - `poultry`